OfficeDev/office-js-docs-pr/docs/excel/make-custom-functions-compatible-with-xll-udf.md

 ---
 title: Extend custom functions with XLL user-defined functions
-description: 'Enable compatibility with Excel XLL user-defined functions that have equivalent functionality to your custom functions' (preview) ms.date: 05/06/2019
+description: 'Enable compatibility with Excel XLL user-defined functions that have equivalent functionality to your custom functions (preview)' ms.date: 05/06/2019
 localization_priority: Normal
 ---